 According to the Occupational Health and Safety (OHS) Code, Part 11: First Aid, the employer is responsible for ensuring individuals who provide first aid services to workers are appropriately trained.

-Approved first aid training agencies issue a first aid certificate to workers who successfully complete an approved workplace first aid training course.
-All training levels require theory and in-person practical skill demonstration.
+Approved training agencies issue a certificate to workers who successfully complete an approved workplace first aid training course.
 Any instructor delivering workplace first aid training must be certified by an agency approved to teach workplace first aid.

 Approved training agencies

-Find a list of approved first aid training agencies (updated quarterly).
+Find a list of approved training agencies (updated quarterly).

 If a consultant or service provider is not on the list, follow these steps to make sure the training qualifies for certification:

 - Find out the name of the approved agency that developed the course.

 - Call the approved agency to verify this information.

 - Ask to see the agency’s signed approval letter from a Director of Medical Services, Alberta Labour and Immigration.